rrooij/HitGuess/README.md

 This means that you can make a lot of variations for different kind of audiences.
 Want to play with your kpop loving friends?
 Generate a card game with a kpop playlist!
 Want to keep it at the more general hits?
 Use the default Dutch playlist.

+Example of the generated HTML (it still has to automatically align when printing and get to fit everything on A4): https://hitguess.pages.dev/

 ## Running

 Be sure to install the dependencies with `poetry` and run `python3 hitguess/main.py [playlist_id]`